+Society provides us justifications for our systems of socialization, social control and stratification.
+Sociologists use the term sociological imagination to describe the ability to see the impact of these socialization processes on our private lives.
 Most of the crucial early socialization throughout the world is done informally under the supervision of women and girls.
-Initially, mothers and their female relatives are primarily responsible for socialization.
+In the initial stages of life, mothers and their female relatives are primarily responsible for socialization.

 During socialization, girls learn how to be daughters, sisters, friends, wives, and mothers.
 In addition to socialization, they learn about the occupational roles that their society has in store for them.
 We also learn and usually adopt our culture's norms through the socialization process.

 Gender socialization is the process through which children learn about the social expectations, attitudes and behaviors associated with one’s gender.
 Gender awareness, in combination with an early exposure to gender from multiple sources of socialization such as parents, siblings and peers, has immediate consequences on children’s attitudes and behaviors toward members of their own and other-gender group.
 We carry out social control and reproducing the stratification system.
 Sociologists use the term the social construction of reality to describe how people build the social world.